Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 	## Section 01/44: Getting Started 11 Videos | 43min
 	- [ ] Section 01: Getting Started 0/11 | 43min
 		- [ ] 001.
 Welcome to the Course! | 2min
+		  - From Novice to Expert
+			- Why do we need Vue?
+			- Next: What, exactly, is VueJS?
 		- [ ] 002.
 What is "Vue.js"? | 8min
 		- [ ] 003.
 Different Ways of Using Vue | 3min
 		- [ ] 004.
 Exploring Vue Alternatives | 3min